 The IMC should implement this function if it wants to receive messages.
 Simple IMCs that only send messages need not implement this function.
-The IMC MUST NOT ever modify the buffer contents and MUST NOT access the buffer after TNC_IMC_ReceiveMessage has returned.
-If the IMC wants to retain the message, it should copy it before returning from TNC_IMC_ReceiveMessage.
+The IMC MUST NOT ever modify the buffer contents and MUST NOT access the buffer after $\texttt{TNC}\texttt{IMC}\texttt{ReceiveMessage}$ has returned.
+If the IMC wants to retain the message, it should copy it before returning from $\texttt{TNC}\texttt{IMC}\texttt{ReceiveMessage}$.

-The imcID parameter MUST contain the IMC ID value provided to TNC_IMC_Initialize.
-The connectionID parameter MUST contain a valid network connection ID.
-The message parameter MUST contain a reference to a buffer containing the message being delivered to the

-IMC.
-The messageLength parameter MUST contain the number of octets in the message.
+In the imcID parameter, the TNCC MUST pass the IMC ID value provided to TNC_IMC_Initialize.
+In the connectionID parameter, the TNCC MUST pass a valid network connection ID.
+In the message parameter, the TNCC MUST pass a reference to a buffer containing the message being delivered to the IMC.
+In the messageLength parameter, the TNCC MUST pass the number of octets in the message.
 If the value of the messageLength parameter is zero (0), the message parameter may be NULL with platform bindings that have such a value.
-The messageType parameter MUST contain the type of the message.
-It MUST match one of the TNC_MessageType values previously supplied by the IMC to the TNCC in the IMC's most recent call to TNC_TNCC_ReportMessageTypes.
+In the messageType parameter, the TNCC MUST pass the type of the message.
+This value MUST match one of the TNC_MessageType values previously supplied by the IMC to the TNCC in the IMC's most recent call to TNC_TNCC_ReportMessageTypes.
 IMCs MAY check these parameters to make sure they are valid and return an error if not, but IMCs are not required to make these checks.